piegope/doc/docs/en/kb/z-parking/microsoft-azure-sql.md

 keywords:
 - Microsoft Azure SQL
 - SQL database
-- Devolutions Server Console
 ---
 Create an empty SQL database on your Microsoft Azure SQL portal.
-Provide enough privileged to an account you will use to update the database schema from the {{ en.DVLS }} Console.
+Provide enough privileged to an account you will use to update the database schema from the {{ en.DVLSCONSOLE }}.

 Once all fields are properly configured, click on the ***Update database*** button to update the database schema.